blocknotes/blocknotes.github.io/_posts/2021-01-05-vagrant-rails-6-dev-environment.md

 - Watch for changes (in another shell): `vagrant rsync-auto`
 - Stop the machine: `vagrant halt`
 - Destroy the machine (and delete the VM): `vagrant destroy`

+## Conclusion

+Preparing a good dev enviroment takes some time to tune the right options but when it's ready it is pretty comfortable also when you need to share the machine configuration with other developers.

+Feel free to leave me a comment to improve this post.